-There are about eighteen species of butterfly that an observant but casual lepidopterist will see around Rushcliffe on rambles and in gardens.
+There are about twenty species of butterfly that an observant but casual lepidopterist will see around Nottinghamshire on rambles and in gardens.
 Others require some dedicated effort and preparation.
-In total there are about 34 species that have been recorded in Rushcliffe with many new ones re-appearing in the 2010s all of them in Rushcliffe!.
-In a good year (when Clouded Yellow and Painted Lady are around) it is possible to see 31 of these without leaving the borough.
+In total there are about 34 species that have been recorded in Notts with many new ones re-appearing in the 2010s all of them in Rushcliffe!.
+In a good year (when Clouded Yellow and Painted Lady are around) it is possible to see about 30 of these without leaving the county.

 "Carr" refers to The Invertebrate Fauna of Nottinghamshire, 1916 by JW Carr.

-Brown Argus This is a specialist species of chalky grassland and occurs at Gotham hills where the grass is grazed low to the ground.
+Brown Argus This was a specialist species of chalky grassland and occurs at Gotham hills where the grass is grazed low to the ground.
 More recently it seems to have become more liberal in its requirements and it is found at Cotgrave Forest and Cotgrave Colliery (but not any longer!).
-It can be confused with female Common Blues, which can be quite brown and then strongly resemble Brown Argus.
+It can be confused with female Common Blue, which can be quite brown and then resemble Brown Argus.
 If there are male Common Blues flying it is not safe to assume that the brown ones are all females of that species.
 Brown Argus has not even a hint of blue on wings or thorax.
+28th April.

 Chalkhill Blue There were reliable reports of at least 2 Chalkhill Blues in Rushcliffe in 2013 - one at East Leake and one near Radcliffe on Trent.
 These are extraordinary records.

-Clouded Yellow I found my first Nottinghamshire (and Rushcliffe) Clouded Yellows in 2013.
+Clouded Yellow I found my first Nottinghamshire Clouded Yellows in 2013.
 Two at Gotham Hills on 11th August and 1 at Cotgrave Colliery on 18th August.
 The species is reported from other parts of Notts so it must have occured in Rushcliffe in recent years.
 It is an irruptive migrant this far north but annual in southern England.
 Carr describes the "Clouded Yellow year" of 1900, when one collector gathered 50 specimens in two hours on the Foss near Cotgrave (and they remained plentiful there weeks later).
 There have been several irruption years in the past two decades.
 There was one in an East Leake garden on 8th September 2019.

-Gatekeeper Not particularly common in gardens, though it likes some garden herbs such as marjoram and is easily found along the local footpaths in late July and August
+Gatekeeper Not particularly common in gardens, though it likes some garden herbs such as oregano and is easily found along the local footpaths in late July and August.
+7th June.

 Green Hairstreak As with the other hairstreaks this is a difficult one to see and and it is sparsely distributed locally.
-There is a small population at Cotgrave CP (I saw many around the site during the 'lockdown spring' of 2020) and another around the parking area at Blotts Pit (Skylarks NWT) at Holme Pierrepont though it may be encountered almost anywhere that its foodplants grow (though by no means all!)
+There is a strong population at Cotgrave CP (I saw many around the site during the 'lockdown spring' of 2020) and another around the parking area at Blotts Pit (Skylarks NWT) at Holme Pierrepont though it may be encountered almost anywhere that its foodplants grow (though by no means all!).
+1st April.

 High Brown Fritillary Carr cites one record of a single at Gotham Hills on 5th August 1906.
 It is now nationally very rare and declining rapidly.

 Marbled White A few were reported from the 10km squares that incorporate Rushcliffe, during the 1995-99 years of the Millenium atlas.
 Since about 2011 the species has been present at Bingham LP and I saw one at Gotham Sandbanks on .
 6th June.

 Pale Clouded Yellow I know of no recent records but Carr cites four near Cotgrave in August 1900, one at Upper Broughton in Sept 1900 and one taken near Plumtree in 1901.

 Peacock One of the earliest and easiest to identify.
-Everyone is familiar with this large and distinctive butterfly which is very common in gardens
+Everyone is familiar with this large and distinctive butterfly which is very common in gardens.
+3rd January.

 Pearl-bordered Fritillary Not present in Nottinghamshire now.
 This species is still one of the more common fritillaries in southern England and was seen in Cotgrave Forest until the 1970's.

-Purple Emperor One (or more)) was seen in Cotgrave Forest in 2015 and a keeper reported that he had seen them for the past few years (but not known what they were and had not reported them).
+Purple Emperor One (or more) was seen in Cotgrave Forest in 2015 and a keeper told me personally that he had seen them there for the previous few years (but not known what they were and he had not reported them).
 They were present in 2016 and again in 2017 by which time they were attracting large numbers of admirers from many parts of the midlands.
 In 2020, they were still present in good numbers.

-Ringlet Early in the season, Ringlets look black but they bleach in the sun and by August can resemble the more frequent Meadow Brown but lacks the orangey brown flush and of course has a series of rings near the wing tips, though these can be quite indistinct.
-It’s less likely to be found in gardens but Cotgrave Forest is a good place for them.
+Ringlet Early in the season, Ringlets look black but they bleach in the sun and by August can resemble the more frequent Meadow Brown.
+They are less likely to be found in gardens and Cotgrave Forest is a good place for them.
 They are not usually on the wing until July.
+8th June.

 Silver-washed Fritillary Formerly present, according to Carr, quite widely in the first decade of the 20th century.
 Locations given are Rowhoe Wood (Widmerpool), Owthorpe and Bunny Woods, woods about West Leake and Gotham and Plumtree.
 The species was already in decline by then with the reduction of coppicing being blamed.
 In late July and August 2013 several sightings of this species were reported in Rushcliffe with at least 2 separate reports from Cotgrave village.
-There were two on Creeping Thistles in Cotgrave Forest on 31st July 2015 (along with several White-letter Hairstreaks).
+They were present in good numbers in 2020 in Cotgrave Forest and now seem to be firmly established there.
+12th June.

 Small Heath This species is widely distributed in small numbers, preferring dry grassland and post-industrial locations such as old railways.
 Its undersides closely resemble the Gatekeeper and it always rests with its wings closed.
 However, with practice it can readily be identified in flight and the first generation is on the wing before any Gatekeepers emerge.
-Bingham Linear Park and Bunny Moor are good sites
+Bingham Linear Park and Bunny Moor are good sites.
+17th April.

 Wall Since the 1980's, this once common butterfly has declined and is now as good as extinct in Notts.
 They still occur around the British coasts and in some Derbyshire dales, but any sightings in Rushcliffe now should be carefully checked.
-The last I saw was in my garden in 1999.
+The last I saw in Nottinghamshire was in my garden in 1999.